Published: December 1, 2020

 It’s quite beneficial in terms of shipping prices since such warehouses normally have lower rates because of the volumes they ship.

-Finally, you most likely won’t be able to use your personal branding on the packaging which is the disadvantage if such things are part of your marketing strategy.
+Finally, you most likely won’t be able to use your personal branding on the packaging which is the disadvantage if such things are a part of your marketing strategy.

 The first thing to take into account when starting to design a packaging system is its marketing role.
 And it’s quite important to remember since sometimes even the best e-Commerce website designers forget about this important aspect.